Development of a learning health system for stroke in Greater Manchester – Connected Health Cities

 Why is it important?

-Aim: Improve the quality of secondary prevention for stroke and TIA patients following discharge from the acute setting (with a particular focus on atrial fibrillation and blood pressure management).
+By implementing three dedicated interventions across three practice sites in Salford, we will aim to demonstrate more effective methods for monitoring and managing patients following discharge from the acute setting (with a particular focus on atrial fibrillation and blood pressure management).

 1) The Early Supportive Discharge (ESD) team will produce shared guidelines for post-stroke management and establish a dedicated communication link with one of our engaged practices.

 2) The PINGR system will be used in practice to automatically create alerts on practice systems when a patient is in need of management following a stroke-related discharge

 3) Practice-based pharmacists at a third site will have an enhanced role in delivering post-stroke care for discharged patients

 These interventions will also be supported by a dedicated training package developed by the ODN that is now available to all primary care staff in Salford.

 Qualitative interviews, focus groups, and meeting observations will support the findings of these three interventions and identify whether they are effective measures at improving secondary stroke management.